She stood in the storm, and when the wind did not blow her away, she adjusted her sails.

 If you are considering divorce as your marriage is nearing the ten-year mark it’s important to prioritize your health and emotional state, but financially speaking it could be worth thousands of dollars in Social Security payments to postpone your divorce until you’ve been married for at least ten years.

-Since more than 70 percent of divorcees get married again, it’s important to understand that remarrying makes you ineligible for divorced spouse’s benefits unless the later marriage ends.
+Since 57 percent of divorcees get married again, it’s important to understand that remarrying makes you ineligible for divorced spouse’s benefits unless the later marriage ends.
 However, despite this loss of divorced spouse benefit due to remarriage, if you remarry after age 60 you can retain the survivors benefit off the working record of you ex.
 Essentially, the SSA will pay you the greater of your retirement benefit, the survivors benefit off your ex-spouse, or the spousal/survivor benefit off your current spouse…but not all three.

-For divorced spouses, there’s an option that lets you file a ‘restricted’ application with the SSA (at your FRA) to collect a divorced spousal benefit, which is half of what your former spouse gets.
+For some divorced spouses, there’s an option that lets you file a ‘restricted’ application with the SSA (at your FRA) to collect a divorced spousal benefit, which is half of what your former spouse gets.
 Then, once you reach 70, you stop receiving the ex-spousal benefit and switch to your own benefit, which will be 32 percent higher than it would have been at your FRA.

-Divorced widows (and widowers) have even more options.
+Divorced widows (and widowers) can have even more options.
 If, for example, you are currently collecting Social Security benefits on your own record, and your ex-spouse dies, you can switch to survivor’s benefits if the payment is larger.
 Or, if you’re collecting survivor’s benefits, you can switch to your own retirement benefits if it offers a larger payment.